EugeneGGHQ/Inky500-S4-Liveries/README.md

 # Inky500-S4-Liveries
-## A collection of ACC User submitted Liveries to be used in the Inky 500 Season 4, starting April 2024.
+## A collection of ACC User submitted Liveries to be used in the Inky 500 Season 4.

 ######################
 #### INSTRUCTIONS ####